andyrak/hacs-aladdin-legacy/README.md

 # hacs-aladdin-legacy

 ## Summary
-[Genie Aladdin Connect](https://www.geniecompany.com/aladdin-connect-by-genie) legacy plugin for Home Assistant via HACS.
+[Aladdin Connect](https://www.geniecompany.com/aladdin-connect-by-genie) legacy plugin for Home Assistant via HACS.

 A workaround to use the legacy mechanisms while Aladdin works on their new API.